Hugius/FabiEngine3D/README.md

 - If a terrain is selected, the point light will be placed **on top** of the terrain
 - If no terrain is selected, the point light will be placed at **XYZ(0,0,0)**
 - Every placed point light can be **edited** (position, max distance, intensity, color, deleting)
+- Placed lights are not meant for individual interactions through scripting.
 ### Audio
 - You can place **multiple** 3D audio casters in the scene
 - If a terrain is selected, the audio caster will be placed **on top** of the terrain
 - If no terrain is selected, the audio caster will be placed at **XYZ(0,0,0)**
 - Every placed audio caster can be **edited** (position, max volume, max distance, deleting)
+- Placed audio casters are not meant for individual interactions through scripting.
 ### Graphics
 - You can add **shadows** to scene based on (casting position, box size, box center, option to follow camera + interval)
 - You can enable **motion blur** with a custom strength